5 Ways to Land Your First Freelance Client

 Highlight your professional skills, experience, and accomplishments on your profile and start searching for jobs.
 Look for postings that align well with your skill set, and only apply for the select few that you can truly deliver on.

 There are a lot of spammers on UpWork who don’t actually possess the skills required for the jobs they apply for, and clients know this.
-So, freelancers who can differentiate themselves by being capable and specific are more likely to land clients.
+So freelancers who can differentiate themselves by being capable and specific are more likely to land freelance clients.

-Don’t hesitate to accept jobs pay less than what you're worth.
+Don’t hesitate to accept jobs that pay less than what you're worth.

 You’re just priming the pump in the beginning.
 Deals beget deals, and a journey of a thousand miles begins with a single step.